 From about 1904, Dr. Henry Melville Chase, Jr., a physician, and his wife, Blanche (Knox) Chase, were boarders at 237 Marlborough.
 Dr. Chase maintained his medical offices at 308 Marlborough, where they also had lived in 1903.
 They continued to live at 237 Marlborough until about 1907, but by 1908 they were living (and he maintained his medical office) at 409 Marlborough.

 Richard Ware married in November of 1905 to Margaret Josephine Whitman and they moved to an apartment at 138 Marlborough.

-Adelaide Ware continued to live at 237 Marlborough in 1910.
+Adelaide Ware resumed living at 237 Marlborough until 1910.
 By the 1910-1911 winter season, she had moved to 138 Marlborough, either to live with her son and daughter-in-law or in an another apartment in the building.

 237 Marlborough continued to be owned by the Ware family and leased to others.

 The house was not listed in the 1911 and 1912 Blue Books.